 The Audit Committee monitors regularly and closely the non-audit services being provided to the Corporation and its subsidiary companies by its external auditor, who is appointed by the Chief Executive of the Hong Kong Special Administrative Region, to ensure that the provision of such services does not impair the external auditor's independence or objectivity.
 If and when appropriate the Committee will engage the services of alternative, appropriately qualified accounting firms to undertake non-audit services.
-When considering any non-audit work to be undertaken by the external auditor, the Committee is mindful of the need to be satisfied that the external auditor should not audit its own work, make management decisions for the Corporation or its subsidiaries, have a mutuality of financial interest with the Corporation or its subsidiaries, or be put in the role of advocate for the Corporation or its subsidiaries.
-The Committee also takes into consideration relevant professional and regulatory requirements so that these are not impaired by the provision of permissible non-audit services by the external auditor.
+When considering any non-audit work to be undertaken by the external auditor, the Committee is mindful of the need to be satisfied that the external auditor should not audit its own work. make management decisions for the Corporation or its subsidiaries, have a mutuality of financial interest with the Corporation or its subsidiaries, or be put in the role of advocate for the Corporation or its subsidiaries.
+The Committee also takes into consideration relevant professional and regulatory requirements so that these are not impaired by the provision of permissible nonaudit services by the external auditor.
 Prior approval by the Audit Committee is required for any services provided by the external auditor.
 Any activities that may be perceived to be in conflict with the role of the external auditor must be submitted to the Committee for its consideration and approval prior to engagement.
-Details of the amounts paid to the external auditor during the year for audit and other services are set out in the notes to the financial statements on page 47.
+Details of the amounts paid to the external auditor during the year for audit services are set out in Note 7 (a) to the Financial Statements.